zebrium/ze-fluentd-plugin/README.md

 # ze-fluentd-plugin
 Zebrium's fluentd output plugin sends the logs you collect with Fluentd to Zebrium for automated Anomaly detection.
 ## Features
-##### upload
-Upload log event data to your Zebrium instance from a file or stream (stdin) with appropriate meta data.
-##### def
-Show the event-type (eType) definition for structured events in the database.
-##### cat
-Show events from the database by: meta-data, eType, time range, or first occurrence in CSV, JSON, pretty-print or raw format.
 ## Getting Started
 ##### Prerequisites
 * Fluentd